Local and Modern Methods of Crude Palm Oil Extraction

 Palm fruit oil is high in saturated fats, which can impact heart health if consumed excessively.
 Moderation is key to a balanced diet.

-What is the modern method of palm oil extraction?
+What is the modern method of crude palm oil extraction?

 The modern method of palm oil extraction uses mechanical pressing, solvent extraction, and advanced machinery for efficient, high-yield, and consistent oil production.